Last date modified: 2026-Jan-23

 The transcripts document opens in the Native Viewer. - Click on the Transcripts Summary icon to expand the panel.

 - Complete the prompt criteria to determine how the summary is generated.
 The Matter Overview and Summarization Goal fields are required.
 In most cases, the more prompt criteria you can complete, the better the results are.
-To learn more about the prompt criteria, see Transcripts Summary prompt criteria.
+To learn more about the prompt criteria, see Transcript Summary prompt criteria.

 - Click Generate Summary.

-Viewing and editing a Transcripts Summary
+Viewing and editing a Transcript Summary

 - Navigate to the Documents tab.